 4 cups unsweetened vanilla almond milk

 2 teaspoons vanilla extract

 1/2 teaspoon allspice

 Preheat oven to 350 degrees.
 Have handy a 9-inch x13-inch baking dish.
-(If sticking is a concern, prepare pan with light coating of oil spray, or line with parchment liner.
-I use a ceramic baking dish and find it works very well without oil.)
+Line with parchment paper if desired.
+I use a ceramic baking dish and find it works very well unlined.